 The reviewer raises some important points here.
 In the discussion section of our revised manuscript, we highlight differences in macrolide use between regions and the implications of these variations for the interpretation and clinical significance of our findings.
 Specifically….

 [GR, ST, YW – work through together]

+Usage unit: DDD/1000 inhabitants/day

+Macrolide usage: AU & USA (macrolides only), EU/EAA (Macrolides, lincosamides and streptogramins)

+Data source:

+AU: Australian Commission on Safety and Quality in Health Care.
+AURA 2019: fourth Australian report on antimicrobial use and resistance in human health.
+Sydney: ACSQHC; 2019.

+EU/EAA: European Centre for Disease Prevention and Control.
+Antimicrobial consumption in the EU/EEA (ESAC-Net) - Annual Epidemiological Report 2019.
+Stockholm: ECDC; 2020.

+USA: Centers for Disease Control and Prevention.
+Outpatient antibiotic prescriptions — United States, 2019.

+Data

+Overall community usage in Australia dropped from ~2.3 to ~1.8

+Community usage of macrolides in different regions at 2019

+AU: ~1.8

+EU/EAA : 2.8

+USA: 0.33

+Unit: antibiotic prescriptions / 1000 person, rate (121 in macrolides usage group)

+121/365=0.33

+A huge rise in the proportion of private prescriptions for azithromycin throughout the 10-year period in Australia (2010-2019)

+To support this view, average monthly private prescriptions of azithromycin were 423 in 2010 (0.07 per 100 GP visits), increasing to 1,424 in 2019 (0.16 per 100 GP visits)

+The rate of inappropriate prescription of all azithromycin prescription is huge 26.5% (n=891) in Australia at 2019

 We also provide the statistics for macrolide use between Australia, Europe and the USA.

-In Australia, the overall macrolide use dropped from 2.3 DDD/1 000 inhabitants/per day in 2017 to ~1.8 DDD/1 000 inhabitants/per day in 2019, which is lower than that in EU/EEA with an average use of 2.39 DDD/1 000 inhabitants/ per day and lower than that in US with an 3.62 prescriptions/1 000 patients/per day.
+In Australia, the overall macrolide use dropped from 2.3 DDD/1 000 inhabitants/per day in 2017 to ~1.8 DDD/1 000 inhabitants/per day in 2019, which is lower than that in EU/EEA with an average use of 2.8 DDD/1 000 inhabitants/ per day but higher than that in US with an 0.33 prescriptions/1 000 patients/per day.

 However, there was a huge rise in the proportion of private prescriptions for azithromycin throughout the 10-year period in Australia.
 To support this view, average monthly private prescriptions of azithromycin were 423 in 2010 (0.07 per 100 GP visits), increasing to 1,424 in 2019 (0.16 per 100 GP visits).
 Besides, the rate of inappropriate prescription of all azithromycin prescription is huge 26.5% (n=891).